 Ingredients for this clean BBQ sauce recipe

-Grilling recipes are popular in our house all year round, but the grill really gets a real workout in the summer months and a good BBQ sauce is a must.
+Grilling recipes are popular in our house all year round, but the grill really gets a real workout in the summer months, and a good BBQ sauce is a must.

 This sauce gets a smoky flavor from cumin, and the red pepper gives it the heat that my husband loves.
-Since the sauce will not contain sugar, I added some full fat coconut milk to round out the taste and make it not so “vinegary” tasting.
+Since the sauce will not contain sugar, I added some full-fat coconut milk to round out the taste and make it not so “vinegary” tasting.

-- 14 ounce can of crushed tomatoes (check label to make sure they have no added sugar)
+- 14-ounce can of crushed tomatoes (check label to make sure they have no added sugar)

-- 1 tablespoon tomato paste
+- 1 tablespoon of tomato paste

 - ¼ cup of balsamic vinegar

-- 1 tablespoon apple cider vinegar
+- 1 tablespoon of apple cider vinegar

 - 1 teaspoon of ground red pepper (optional or less if you don’t like too much heat!)

-- 1 teaspoon ground cumin
+- 1 teaspoon of ground cumin

-- ½ teaspoon ground coriander
+- ½ teaspoon of ground coriander

-- 2 tablespoons full fat coconut milk
+- 2 tablespoons of full-fat coconut milk

 - 1 tablespoon of yellow mustard